kocheck/quartz/content/The Crystal Heart/The Adventurer's (Mostly) Complete Guide to Not Dying Horribly in the Labyrinth.md

 *Note: This guide will update itself periodically with new information.
 If you see writing appear that nobody else can see, that's perfectly normal and definitely not a sign of impending madness.*

 *—The Sanctuary City Guard (who accept no liability for inaccuracies, omissions, or sudden gruesome deaths)*

+### Memory Management

+The Labyrinth slowly consumes memories over time.
+To protect yourself:

+- Purchase Memory Vessels (50 gold each at the Surplus Sorcery Emporium)
+- Vessels fill up over time and vibrate when full
+- Don't require attunement slots
+- Must be attuned to protect memories
+- Can be found in the Labyrinth or purchased in Sanctuary
+- Don't break them (seriously, don't)

+### The First Five Floors

+The initial levels of the Labyrinth tell the story of how Vexar created everything:

+- Located in Vexar's mansion on his island
+- Must complete all five floors before returning to Sanctuary
+- Contains clues about the Labyrinth's creation
+- Various theories about its purpose:
+  - Dimensional gateway for energy siphoning
+  - Living phylactery machine
+  - Other unknown purposes
+- Important Note: Don't sit on any chairs

+### Available Quests

+- **Future Vision Brew**
+  - Investigate special brew at First Step
+  - Grants visions of possible futures

+- **Golden Tree Fruit**
+  - City park's oldest tree producing monthly golden fruit
+  - Investigate the cause

+- **Temporal Displacement Society**
+  - Recruiting displaced members
+  - Secret society for those who have experienced temporal displacement